briandfoy/parnas_decomposition/README.md

 decomposition](https://dl.acm.org/doi/10.1145/361598.361623), hewing
 as close as possible to his original description.
 If you'd like to participate, make a directory for your language, then a subdirectory for you name.
-Under that, put your two solutions.
+Under that, put your two solutions, with a `run` file that kicks the whole thing off:

+	% ./LANG/USER/DESIGN/run < input.txt

+For example:

+	% ./perl/briandfoy/pipeline/run < input.txt

 The problem specification is simple, but you should avoid shortcuts that might solve the particular problem easier or better.
 The problem is simple so it doesn't distract from the architecture.
-If you'd like to show off, put your golfed solution into your directory.
+If you'd like to show off anyway, that's fine; put your golfed solution into your directory.

 ## Software Design Studio